Table of contents

 It can be a challenge finding a cheap furnace that offers good quality and high-efficiency operation at an affordable price.
 But it doesn’t have to be.

-Here are 6 Tips for Canadians on Getting the Best Deal on a New Forced-air Furnace for your home.
+Here are 6 Tips for Canadians on how to get a good deal on a new forced-air furnace for your home.
 Skip to the bottom for our recommendation on one of the best all-around brands of furnace, offering good performance and solid value.

-Finding a good deal is great but you shouldn’t forgo quality and energy-efficiency just to save a few dollars – the cost in the long run will be far higher.
-You should aim for efficiency ratings of at least 90% AFUE.
-Don’t bother with “mid-efficiency” furnaces in the 80% range.
-The marginal initial savings will be far outweighed by higher ongoing utility bills.
+Finding a good deal is great but you shouldn’t forgo quality and energy-efficiency just to save a few dollars – the cost, in the long run, will be higher.
+You should aim for efficiency ratings of at least 95% AFUE.

 2. Go for Natural Gas or Propane

 Modern gas and propane furnaces are widely sold, making them a popular choice of heating system in Canada.
 In addition, they generally have the lowest ongoing operating costs.

 If you live in a city or large residential area, natural gas is your best option.
 If you live in the countryside, go with propane.

 If you live in a large city such as Toronto, your odds of finding a good deal are better as the competition among HVAC dealers is fiercer.